091 / SPAARNDAMMERHART / AMSTERDAM

 The small block consists of ground-level living/working homes in four storeys (owned sector).
 Characteristic of this block is the vertical articulation per house and the two narrow gates to the rear garden and the underground storage rooms.
 Here too, the gardens are collective in order to ensure the green character is retained for the long-term.
 So-called 'encroachment zones' have been applied throughout the project.
 These are transition zones between the public street and the private home.
 They consist of a deep recess paved with bluestone.
 It invites residents to appropriate these places.
 This fits in with an Amsterdam tradition of having houses oriented towards the street.
 The residential block comprises a total of 80 homes, including 26 social housing, 18 private sector rental and 36 owner-occupied homes.
 In addition, there are two community areas, a common room, an underground parking garage for 56 passenger cars and more than 100 facilities for insects, bats and birds.

-Spaarndammerhart is included in and on the front cover of the Yearbook Architecture in the Netherlands 2020/2021.
+Spaarndammerhart is included in, and featured on the front cover of, the Yearbook Architecture in the Netherlands 2020/2021.

 Spaarndammerhart is published in ‘de Architect’ (June 2021), ‘Bauwelt’ (5.2022) and ‘Baumeister’ (5.2022).

 Spaarndammerhart is winner of the Amsterdam Zuiderkerk Prize 2021, Abe Bonnema Prize 2021, Amsterdamse Nieuwbouwprijs 2022 and Arie Keppler Prize 2022.

 The project was nominated for Dutch Design Awards 2021, ARC21 Award, BNA Best Building of the Year 2022 and the Amsterdam Architecture Prize 2022.